Scaled-down Toronto Film Festival plans virtual red carpets

 When the Academy Awards recently postponed it ceremony by two months, the calendar also shifted for the premier fall festivals, including those in Venice and Telluride.
 Should an even somewhat normal awards season proceed, the September run of those three festivals doesn’t align as well with an April 25 Oscars.

 Like other festivals, the non-profit TIFF has suffered staff reductions.
 Earlier this week, it let go 31 full-time employees.
-Its headquarters and downtown cinemas have been closed since March, though it launched a virtual moviegoing platform with “Stay-At-Home Cinema.”
+Its headquarters and downtown cinemas have been closed since March, though it launched a virtual moviegoing platform, “Stay-At-Home Cinema.”

 Follow AP Film Writer Jake Coyle at http://twitter.com/jakecoyleAP